The Camping & Caravanning Club Logo

 10. Be friendly

-You’ll be camping alongside people with the same interests as you, so introduce yourself and be friendly.
+You’ll be camping alongside people with the same interests as you.
+Get to know your neighbour, be respectful and friendly.

 11. Don’t be rubbish